rakshith-co/studioveo/README.md

 ## Features

 - **AI-Powered Tagging**: Automatically generates descriptive filenames based on video content.
-- **Direct Upload**: Upload videos directly from your computer.
-- **Google Drive Sync**: Connect your Google Drive and automatically process videos from a `RevspotVision-Uploads` folder.
+- **Google Picker Integration**: Select videos directly from your Google Drive or upload new ones.
 - **Tag Refinement**: Manually refine the AI-generated tags to improve accuracy.
 - **Video Playback**: Instantly preview your videos within the app.
 - **Save to Drive**: Rename files in Google Drive with the new AI-generated tags with a single click.